Quarterly Performance Review Guide & Template (July 2026)

 Traditionally, feedback has been shared top-down, from managers to direct reports.
 A 360-degree review can encourage employee feedback from all directions: Top-down, upwards, peer-to-peer, etc.

-Professor of Management at Yale John Barron shares in his article that “The larger number of independent evaluations the better.”
+Professor of Management at Yale John Barron shares in his 2011 HBR article that “The larger number of independent evaluations the better.”

 We agree.

-When giving your direct report a review, including team member feedback is crucial.
+When giving your direct report a review, including team member feedback is important.

-By evaluating the ways your employee’s work and interactions have impacted their colleagues, along with the skills and contributions they’ve brought to the table, your employee can get a sense of their overall impact from a broader range of inputs.
+By looking at the ways your employee’s work and interactions have impacted their colleagues, along with the skills and contributions they’ve brought to the table, your employee can get a sense of their overall impact from a broader range of inputs.

-Take notes and assign next steps to ensure follow-through.
+Take notes and assign next steps to drive follow-through.

 Don’t forget, any employee performance review isn’t effective without agreed-upon next steps.
 Before the end of the meeting, make sure you have agreed-upon next steps and a collaborative action plan in place.